Pan-Canadian-Genome-Library/pcgl-authz/README.md

 An initial specification and implementation of an authorization service for the Pan-Canadian Genome Library.
+This readme describes installation, see [docs](/docs/overview.md) for documentation on usage.

 OpenAPI spec in [authz_openapi.yaml](https://github.com/CanDIG/pcgl-authz/blob/main/app/src/authz_openapi.yaml)